fwojciec/testrunner/README.md

 - automatically detects directory tree changes (added/deleted directories)
 - runs only on changes to `.go` files
+- debounces in case of quick writes in the same directory

 ## TODO

-- tests (integration?)
-- configuration (verbose mode?, configurable root directory?)
+- configuration (verbose mode?, configurable root directory?)\
-- debounce for the `go test` command?